ptolemybarnes/curriculum-vitae/README.md

 ## Ptolemy Barnes
 I am a full-stack web-developer aspiring to write clean, lean, and modular code.
+I am currently based in Barcelona, Spain.

 I first 'pushed' a website to production for a school geography project in 2001, but it wasn't until years later that I picked up Ruby and got hooked on the [Project Euler](https://projecteuler.net/) problems.
 Shortly after I decided to make the jump into the world of software development, finding a community and profession within which I feel at home.

 ### Employment

+**Workshare** - Full Stack Developer, (June '18 - present)
+- [Workshare](https://www.workshare.com/) is a tool for managing the lifecycle of a legal transaction.
+I have been working across a microservices architecture, with React on the frontend.

-**OneMaths** - Full Stack Developer, (January '18 - present)
+**OneMaths** - Full Stack Developer, (January '18 - April '18)
 - [OneMaths](https://onemaths.com) is an e-learning service for maths students.
-I have been consulting for this early-stage startup to help flesh out their feature-set.
+I consulted for this early-stage startup to help flesh out their feature-set.

 **Trainline** - Front End Developer, (January '17 - January '18)
 - [Trainline](https://trainline.com) is a digital rail platform.
 At trainline I deployed daily to production as part of a cross-functional team using node, react, and c#.